fastrgv/Reliquarium/README.md

 =========================================================

 ## Introduction
-A reckless raider from Indiana has been plundering tombs and displacing ancient relics.
-The objective here is to return each relic to its proper place at the center of its cubical box by rearranging the framework back into its original configuration.
-Colors and numerals help determine the proper order.
+A reckless raider from Indiana has been plundering tombs and mishandling ancient relics.
+As responsible archaeologists, it is our duty is to return each skull to its proper setting within its cubical casket by rearranging the pieces back to their original configuration.
+Arabic numerals and colors help determine the proper order.

-Note that the X, Y, & Z axes are shown by default.
+Note that the X, Y, & Z Axes are shown by default, but are toggled with the a-key.

 In "standard" position...